codership/documentation/galeracluster/source/systemtables.rst

 .. index::
    pair: Galera Cluster 4.x; System Tables

-Starting with version 4 of Galera, three system tables were added to the ``mysql`` database related to Galera replication: ``wsrep_cluster``, ``wsrep_cluster_members``, and ``wsrep_streaming_log``.
-These system tables may be used by database administrators to get a sense of the current activity of the nodes in a cluster.
+Starting with version 4 of Galera, three system tables related to Galera replication were added to the ``mysql`` database: ``wsrep_cluster``, ``wsrep_cluster_members``, and ``wsrep_streaming_log``.
+These system tables may be used by database administrators to get a sense of the current layout of the nodes in a cluster.

-To verify the version of Galera installed on your servers has these tables, execute the following SQL statement one of your servers using the ``mysql`` client or a similar client:
+To see these tables on your server, execute the following SQL statement one of them using the ``mysql`` client or a similar client:

 .. code-block:: mysql